jkenlooper/puzzle-massive/README.md

 **More documentation is available within the docs directory.**

+- [Mockups guide](mockups/README.md) for only editing CSS and HTML or otherwise creating mockups of proposed changes.
+This doesn't require building or running the full site locally.
 - [Local development guide](docs/development.md) for getting a local version running on your own machine.
 - [Deployment guide](docs/deployment.md) for deploying to a live server.
-This covers both in-place deployments and blue-green deployments.
+This covers both in-place deployments and blue-green (stateful swap) deployments.
-- [Infrastructure as Code](_infra/README.md) read me documents how the project uses [DigitalOcean](https://m.do.co/c/686c08019031) and [Terraform](https://www.terraform.io/) for deploying to Development, Test, Acceptance, and Production environments.
+- [Infrastructure as Code](_infra/README.md) documents how the project uses [DigitalOcean](https://m.do.co/c/686c08019031) and [Terraform](https://www.terraform.io/)
+  for deploying to Development, Test, Acceptance, and Production environments.